-If you’re ready to dive right in to Smartsheet alternative recommendations, click on the image below to get your fast, free recommendations!
+If you’re ready to dive right in to Smartsheet alternative recommendations, we’ve got a sizable list for you to peruse.

 Smartsheet and its alternatives aren’t the only options for project management software.
-Use the TechnologyAdvice product selection tool for project management for information, products, reviews, and recommendations, or get started by clicking the image below:
+Check out the TechnologyAdvice project management guide for information, products, reviews, and recommendations.

 Zoho Projects is just a small piece of the greater Zoho galaxy of tools, but it holds its own for flexibility and ease of use.
 This project management software combines collaboration, document management, Gantt charts, and even team wiki pages for optimum clarity into projects.
 Individuals can view entire projects or just their own tasks, and you can bring the information all together in reports.